 In order to protect the health and safety of Scholars and employees and to prevent threatened disruption to the educational process, an otherwise eligible Scholar who seeks to enroll in Greater Heights Academy and who has previously been found to have engaged in misconduct in another school district which resulted in a long-term suspension or expulsion, or who is alleged by school authorities to have engaged in such misconduct in another school district but withdrew from such school district prior to the misconduct being established, may be subject to suspension or expulsion from Greater Heights Academy.
 Such Scholars shall be permitted to enroll but shall be held on suspension pending a hearing before the Administrator or his/her designee.
-A Scholar who has been expelled from another school district for criminal sexual conduct, arson, or possession of a dangerous weapon in a weapon-free school zone, as those terms are defined in section 1311 and 1313 of the School Code of 1976, as amended (MCL 380.1311, 1313; MSA 15.41311, 41313) or who is found by the Greater Heights Board of Directors to have committed such offense prior to enrollment in Greater Heights Academy shall not be admitted to the school except in accordance with Section 1311(5) of the School Code of 1976, as amended (MCL 380.1311(5); MSA 15.41311(5)).
+A Scholar who has been expelled from another school district for criminal sexual conduct, arson, or possession of a dangerous weapon in a weapon-free school zone, as those terms are defined in section 1311 and 1313 of the School Code of 1976, as amended (MCL 380.1311, 1313; MSA 15.41311, 41313) or who is found by the Greater Heights Academy shall not be admitted to the school except in accordance with Section 1311(5) of the School Code of 1976, as amended (MCL 380.1311, 1313; MSA 15.41311(5)).